Does Restored Hope Network practice 'conversion therapy', Reparative Therapy, transformational ministry, or talk therapy?

 Who can join Restored Hope Network?

 The voting membership of RHN is composed of member ministries.
 Those applying for membership must submit an application to be considered for membership.
 The application is available by request from firstname.lastname@example.org.
 Membership must be approved by the unanimous vote of the Restored Hope Network Board of Directors and renewed each year.

-Pastors and Counselors may also apply to join Restored Hope Network as non-voting members.
+Pastors, professional Counselors, and Spiritual Mentors may also apply to join Restored Hope Network as non-voting members.
 The process is similar to applying as a member ministry--you can obtain an application from email@example.com and submit it through mail or email.
 Affiliation for pastors and counselors also require the unanimous vote of the RHN Board.